baconjs/bacon.js/README.md

 property value at given interval (in milliseconds)

-`property.sampledBy(stream)` creates an EventStream by sampling the property value at each event from the given stream
+`property.sampledBy(stream)` creates an EventStream by sampling the property value at each event from the given stream.
+The result EventStream will contain the property value at each event in the source stream.

+`property.sampledBy(stream, f)` samples the property on stream events.
+The result EventStream values will be formed using the given function `f(propertyValue, streamValue)`

 `property.changes()` returns an EventStream of property value changes.
 Returns exactly same events as the property itself, except any Initial